-Our Bia Food Project delivers free food to individuals, families and community groups in the local area every week.
+Our Bia Food Project provides free food to individuals and families in need in the local area – and community groups working with people facing food poverty.

-This work is supported through our SICAP programme.
+This work is supported through our SICAP programme and staffed with participants from our Tús Community Work Placement Scheme.

 "Without the help from the Bia Food Project, we would struggle to provide as much as we do – both to the service-users who benefit from cooked meals in our day centre, and also the people in need who use our food bank, where we have seen a big increase in demand in recent times."